Speed Freaks: Modes

 Speed Freaks has three single player modes, Tournament, Single Race and Time attack.
 In Tournament one player races against five computer-controlled characters in a series of four races called leagues.
 There are three leagues available, titled Easy, Medium and Hard.
 Initially only the Easy league is available, by finishing this league, the Medium league is unlocked, which in turn unlocks the Hard league when finished.
 In order to continue through, a league a position of third or higher must be achieved in each race.
 If a player finishes in fourth to sixth position, the race must be retry – at the cost of one of a limited number of retries – until a placing of third or above is achieved.
 Points are accrued by finishing in the top three positions in a race; first to third place receive ten, seven and five points.
 Computer controlled characters are also awarded three points for fourth place and one point for fifth place.
 The racer with the highest number of points after all four races have been completed wins the league. winning all of the races in a league unlocks one of Three Challenges.
 In each challenge a player races against one computer-controlled character in a single race, where if the player wins the race, their opponent becomes a playable character.
 In single race mode, players compete against five computer-controlled characters at a track of the players' choosing from those that are present in Tournament mode.
 In time attack mode, players race against the clock through the same tracks that are present in Tournament mode, attempting to set the fastest time possible.

-Speed Freaks also has two multiplayer modes; Vs. and Multiplayer.
+Speed Freaks also has two multiplayer modes: Vs. and Multiplayer.
 In Vs. mode two players race against each other either in a single race or through a league, on the same tracks as are present in the Tournament mode, with the screen split in half.
 In Multiplayer mode three or four players race against each other, on one of 12 additional tracks.
 The tracks featured in this mode have lower detail than those in single player and Vs. mode.
 This game mode requires the Multitap peripheral in order for four controllers to be connected to the PlayStation.

 Characters

 Speed Freaks features nine original characters from which the player can choose to compete as or against.
 Six characters are available immediately at the start of the game and three further characters can be unlocked by beating them in a challenge.
-Each character's kart has different capabilities with differing levels of top speed, acceleration and handling.
+Each character's kart has different capabilities with differing levels of top speed, acceleration, handling and collision recovery.